 Verizon Small Business Recovery Fund

 In partnership with Local Initiatives Support Corporation (LISC), Verizon is investing $2.5 million for grants of up to $10,000 to entrepreneurs impacted by COVID-19, especially entrepreneurs of color, women-owned businesses and others in historically underserved communities who don't have access to flexible, affordable funding.
+For the most recent round of funding, applicants were to be notified by September 18, 2020 via email.
 More information can be found here.

-As we receive new information we will update this page, so please check back.
+As new information is received we will update this page, so please check back.